euherrera/full-stack-interview/README.md

 - Your new routes
 - How to run any additional scripts or tests you may have added
+- *inside 'inestments', run npm test to run a few jest tests with coverage
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure? place code inside a serverless architecture or inside an EC2 cluster inside a http gateway service like Kong gateway.
 Add schema validation middleware for post requests
     2. How would you make this solution scale to millions of records? use persistance or containerisation